Patty: Sandwich fillings

 Patties are often served as sandwiches, typically in buns, making a type of sandwich called a "burger", or a hamburger if the patty is made from ground beef, or sometimes between slices of bread.
 An American patty melt is a ground beef patty topped with melted cheese (typically Swiss) served on toasted bread, typically rye.

 In Ireland, traditional chippers often serve sandwiches called spice burgers.
-The spice burger is made to a specific recipe developed in the early 1950s by pork butcher Maurice Walsh, and later manufactured and sold by Walsh Family Foods Limited and then Keystone Foods.

 In Japan and Korea, a ground beef patty is sometimes served as a sandwich on a "bun" made of compressed rice; the sandwich is called a rice burger.

 Tartares

 Some patties, like steak tartare and Middle Eastern kibbeh nayeh, are served raw.

-Turnovers

-Patties can be encased in pastry and baked or fried, producing turnovers such as Cornish pasties.
-A Jamaican patty is cooked, spiced ground beef sealed inside a pastry crust and baked.

 Commercial production

 Commercially produced patties are machine-formed.

 With mass-produced patties, it is not uncommon to find them with seemingly abnormal shapes or a bumpy perimeter.
 These groove-like bumps are caused by the machine that forms the patties.
 They are used in production to keep the patties in line, so they will not fall off the assembly line, and can be manipulated by the various machines.
 In other boxed patties, small punctures can be seen in the top and bottom sides of the patty.
 These punctures are there for similar reasons.